-- Evidence of the dispositions cited above in the applicant's written statements, letters of recommendation, and interview. - A minimum grade point average of at least 3.0 in all undergraduate and graduate course work.
-(Note, however, that during the past 5 years, all admitted students had a GPA above 3.2 and the average was 3.5.) - A grade point average of at least 3.0 in all graduate work completed. - Submission of GRE verbal and quantitative scores.
-(Note that the scores of students admitted into the program during the past few years have averaged well above the mean) - Submission of three letters of recommendation. - Submission of TOEFL scores for foreign students.
+- Evidence of the dispositions cited above in the applicant's written statements, letters of recommendation, and interview. - A minimum grade point average of at least 3.0 in all undergraduate and graduate work.
+(Note, however, that most admitted students have a average is 3.5.)
+Course G PA above 3.2 and average is 3.5. - A grade point average of at least 3.0 in all graduate work completed. - Submission of GRE verbal, quantitative, and writing scores.
+(Note that the scores of students - the m ean) - Submission of three letters of recommendation. - Submission of TOEFL scores for foreign students.